GRAAL-Research/deepparse/docs/source/dataset_container.rst

 .. autoclass:: CSVDatasetContainer
     :members:

-We also applied data validations on our data container using the following three functions.
+We also applied data validations to our data containers using the following three functions.

 .. autofunction:: deepparse.data_validation.data_validation.validate_if_any_empty
 .. autofunction:: deepparse.data_validation.data_validation.validate_if_any_whitespace_only
 .. autofunction:: deepparse.data_validation.data_validation.validate_if_any_none